 - 26.6.1.
 The Contractor may terminate the Contract at any time by giving notice in writing to the Board. - 26.6.2.
-[Where the Contractor gives notice to the Board under clause 26.6.1, the Contract terminates six months after the date on which the notice was given ("the termination date"), unless the termination date does not fall on the last calendar day of a month, in which case the Contract terminates instead on the last calendar day of the month in which the termination date falls.] - 26.6.3.
-[Where the Contractor gives notice to the Board under clause 26.6.1, the Contract terminates three months after the date on which the notice was given ("the termination date"), unless the termination date does not fall on the last calendar day of a month, in which case the Contract terminates instead on the last calendar day of the month in which the termination date falls.]
+[Where the Contractor gives notice to the Board under clause 26.6.1, the Contract terminates six months after the date on which the notice was given ("the termination date"), unless the termination date does not fall on the last calendar day of a month, in which case the Contract terminates instead on the last calendar day of the month in which the termination date falls.]

-&lt;sup>111 If the Contractor is not an individual medical practitioner, then this clause does not need to be included.
+&lt;sup>107 If the Contractor is not an individual medical practitioner, then this clause does not need to be included.